There was a problem loading the comments.

 DKIM Selector

 The selector is used to identify the public DKIM Key details of the Domain.
-It is an attribute for the DKIM Signature and is included in the DKIM header of the email.
+The selector is an attribute of the DKIM Signature and is included in the DKIM header of the email.
 You can use multiple selectors for a single domain in cases where you need to provide Special Signatory Controls for different sets of users.

 Longer TTL

 TTL (Time To Live) is the time specified in your DNS for each change in your DNS to be effective.
-If you have a huge TTL value (24 hrs/ 48 hrs), then the TXT/ SPF Records might take a while to get propagated.
-It might take up to 12 - 24 hours for DNS changes to take effect, based on the TTL set.
+If you have a large TTL value (24 hrs/ 48 hrs), then the TXT/SPF records might take a while to get propagated.
+It may take up to 12 - 24 hours for DNS changes to take effect, based on the TTL set.

 Incorrect Values

-The way the SPF records needs to be added often varies with different DNS Providers.
-Hence it is recommended to check the help pages or instruction manuals of your registrar or reach out to the support team of your DNS provider, to add the respective SPF/ DKIM records.
+The way the SPF records need to be added often varies with different DNS Providers.
+Hence, it is recommended to check the help pages or instruction manuals of your registrar or reach out to the support team of your DNS provider, to add the respective SPF/ DKIM records.

-Check if you have copy pasted the correct information from Indichosts Setup pages.
-In case of DKIM, you need to copy the entire key displayed and provide it as a value of the TXT Record.
+Check if you have copied pasted the correct information from the Indichost Setup page.
+In the case of DKIM, you need to copy the entire key displayed and provide it as a value of the TXT Record.
 The TXT Record name should follow the suggested naming conventions

 Share via